-The chosen surface for the majority of pro tour events and two of tennis’ four grand slam tournaments – Australian Open and US Open – hard courts bring less variables compared to the other surfaces.
+The chosen surface for the majority of pro tour events and 2 of tennis’ 4 grand slam tournaments – Australian Open and US Open – hard courts bring less variables compared to the other surfaces.

 They’re designed to provide a more consistent bounce, offer players good footing and provide a super-fast playing environment.

 These factors combined mean there are fewer underdog victories on hard courts than grass or clay, as the more talented, more athletic player is invariably rewarded.

 One further thing to bear in mind is that indoor hard courts play even faster than outdoor hard courts.
 So indoor hard court events, like the annual ATP World Finals, tend to stack the odds in favour of a big server.

 When weighing up your bets during a hard court tournament, you should take advantage of the ability to more precisely assess the outcome because of a) the fewer variables and b) the fact the surface is so widely used on the tour so there’s more form data available.

 The clay court environment brings the most variables of any tennis surface, and as such tournaments played on clay tend to throw up a greater percentage of underdog victories.

 The roughness of the clay surface generates a lot of friction when the ball bounces off the ground.
 This results in a slower bounce, but also a higher bounce – reducing the overall speed of play.